kumarmanish2003/My-Portfolio/README.md

-# 🌟 Personal Portfolio Website(For SoCE for project)
+# 🌟 Personal Portfolio Website

 A clean and modern **personal portfolio website** showcasing my projects, skills, and achievements.
 Built with **HTML, CSS, and JavaScript** (no frameworks needed) for fast loading and easy deployment.